Support with Accessing Digital

 - You do not have regular access to a device such as a smart phone or computer.

-- You cannot afford to access data or broadband for your device.
+- You cannot afford to access data or internet access for your device.

 - You do not know how to access digital technology.